stride3d/stride-docs/README.md

 ## 🚀 Getting Started

-All the information you need to get started with Stride Docs development can be found in the 📚 [Stride Docs Wiki](https://github.com/stride3d/stride-docs/wiki).
+All the information you need to get started with Stride Docs development can be found in the 📚 [Stride Docs](https://doc.stride3d.net/latest/en/contributors/documentation/index.html).

 ## 🤝 Contributing